tonebase/tonebase-interviews-fs-fe/README.md

 Okay, with all that out of the way let's dive into the question section!

 ### 1. What made you interested in/choose React as a framework?
 Was it a choice you made?
 Regardless, what is the one thing you enjoy most about it compared to other frameworks you've used and what is one thing you dislike about it?
+  I chose React because the first language I got into was Javascript and the two front end frameworks that were really popular at the time were React and Angular.
+I decided to dive deep into React because I liked the syntax and to me it looked a little more beginner friendly.
+I enjoy writing JSX and I think it is easy to follow other people's JSX.
+I dislike that you can use classes and hooks because I think if there was just one way to do it the code would be more consistent.
 ### 2. Why do the component names in JSX start with capital letters?
+  I believe React may think the component is an html element if it is lowercase.
 ### 3. What are the main types of components you can render in React?
 When do you choose one over the other?
+There are functional components and class components and for me if a component does not have a state or isn't managingh state then I would use a functional component.
+But if I do have to manage states then I would use a class component
 ### 4. How much experience do you have with testing frameworks?
 While our testing is light at the moment (read: nonexistent) this is something we'd like to move to in the future so this is a 'nice-to-know' for us!
+I have experience with Jest and Mocha and also I have followed a TDD model.
+I have also used Artillery and Loader.io to run tests on the server as well.
 ---

 Whew, okay, now moving into a couple of code questions.
 We don't need you to code anything just yet, but this is more around optimization and undertstanding JS/React.